-A Database Management System allows a person to organize, store, and retrieve data from a computer.
+A database management system (DBMS) allows a person to organize, store, and retrieve data from a computer.
 It is a way of communicating with a computer’s “stored memory.”
 In the very early years of computers, “punch cards” were used for input, output, and data storage.
-Punch cards offered a fast way to enter data, and to retrieve it.
+Punch cards offered a fast way to enter data and retrieve it.
 Herman Hollerith is given credit for adapting the punch cards used for weaving looms to act as the memory for a mechanical tabulating machine, in 1890.
 Much later, databases came along.

-Enter the Database Management System (DBMS).
-A database, as a collection of information, can be organized so a Database Management System can access and pull specific information.
-In 1960, Charles W. Bachman designed the Integrated Database System, the “first” DBMS.
-IBM, not wanting to be left out, created a database system of their own, known as IMS.
+Enter the DBMS.
+A database, as a collection of information, can be organized so a database management system can access and pull specific information.
+In 1960, Charles W. Bachman designed the integrated database system, the “first” DBMS.
+IBM, not wanting to be left out, created a database system of its own, known as IMS.
 Both database systems are described as the forerunners of navigational databases.

 The CODASYL approach was a very complicated system and required substantial training.
 It depended on a “manual” navigation technique using a linked data set, which formed a large network.
 Searching for records could be accomplished by one of three techniques:

 - Using the primary key (also known as the CALC key)